 Then, move on to the business of the day.

 Then, confirm date the role is expected to start, or get their best guestimate.
 If you are continuing from the previous year, list the first shift date of the year.
-Then ask them to nail down the days and times of the week for each role (if there is a set schedule) and the minimum commitment they will accept for this specific role.
+Then ask them to nail down the schedule for each role and the minimum commitment they will accept.

 Require specificity.
-There’s nothing worse than having someone claim their open to “whatever the volunteer wants”only to find out later that staff resent the fact that volunteers don’t show up when needed.
+There’s nothing worse than having someone claim their open to “whatever the volunteer wants”only to find out later that staff resent volunteers not showing up when needed.

 This may seem like a lot of info to gather, but you’ll be happy you have it for your planning.
 It’s much better than going back and forth and spinning your wheels.